| 'Verbal, emotional,

 to myself, 'Don't worry, the problem is with them, not with me', and I

 continue to live my life.
-The way I look at it, they're not worth it'
+The way I look at it, they're not worth it' 'My son has been discriminated against by other parents at school.
+He

 has been excluded from parties and events.
 Also sporting activities and